begarland/react-redux-express-ts-template/README.md

 ### Development

-To start the server, run `npm start` and navigate to `localhost:8081` in your browser.
+To start the development server with watchers, run `npm run dev` and wait for your bundle to build.
+The first bundle may take awhile.
+Navigate to `localhost:8081` in your browser.

-A repeater endpoint has been included in the server for CORS requests (example [request from the app](./web/src/content/sample/repeaterEpic.ts) and [React component that implements request](./web/src/content/sample/RepeaterSample.tsx) ) Use the endpoint `/repeater` and provide your configuration settings as headers.
+An endpoint has been added in the server for CORS requests (example [request from the app](./web/src/content/sample/repeaterEpic.ts) and [React component that uses request](./web/src/content/sample/RepeaterSample.tsx) ) Use the endpoint `/repeater` and provide your configuration settings as headers.
 Be sure to include your request url!

 > Other accepted configuration settings can be found [here](https://github.com/axios/axios#request-config).

-To run the dev build with watchers, run `npm run build` and wait for your bundle to build.
-The first bundle may take awhile.

 To test, run `npm test` to start the test watcher.
 Be sure to name your test file in a `<file-name>.test.<file-extension>` format.

+### Production

-To use the production version of React and remove the redux-logger middleware, run `npm run prod`.
+To run the server with production build (which uses the production version of React and removes the redux-logger middleware), run `npm start`.

-The command `npm run eb` is included to run a prod build in an ElasticBeanstalk instance.

 ###### Last updated date: 2018-07-08